Online Compassion Focused Therapy (CFT)

-CFT is a really good option for perfectionism, low self-esteem and for anxious over-achievers
+CFT is a really good option for perfectionism, low self-esteem, shame and self criticism, and for anxious over-achievers.

 The emphasis in CFT is on developing a compassionate relationship with yourself and others; this means learning to tune in to your feelings of distress and then practicing techniques to both soothe these feelings and make compassionate decisions to help you manage the stressors affecting you as effectively as possible.